2011 David Hirsch Speech at National Archives II (video).

 "This is the first book to systematically analyze the structure and craft of Lincoln's speech-making." -Harvard University English and History Professor John Stauffer.
 He goes on to say, Abraham Lincoln and the Structure of Reason is "…one of the most stunningly original works on Abraham Lincoln to appear in years…"

-Authors Hirsch and Van Haften demonstrate that it was Lincoln’s in-depth study of geometry that led to our sixteenth president's speech structure.
+Authors David Hirsch and Dan Van Haften demonstrate that it was Lincoln’s study of plane geometry provided the structure for Abraham Lincoln's great speeches.
 Although Lincoln’s fascination with geometry is well documented, most historians concluded that Lincolns study of geometry was little more than mental calisthenics.
 In fact Lincoln embedded the ancient structure of geometric proof into the Gettysburg Address, the Cooper Union speech, the First and Second Inaugurals, his legal practice, and much of his substantive post-1853 communication.

-The book reveals the structure of the Cooper Union speech (which helped make Lincoln president), offers a startling revelation about the Declaration of Independence that connects Lincoln to Thomas Jefferson more closely previously realized, and shows how the structure of the legal system played an even more important role in Lincoln’s greatness than previously realized.
+The book reveals the structure of the Cooper Union speech (which helped make Lincoln president), offers a startling revelation about the Declaration of Independence that connects Lincoln to Thomas Jefferson more closely than previously realized, and shows how the structure of the legal system itself played an important role in Lincoln’s greatness.

 Purchase Structure of Reason books.